rubenill79/pygame-orbital-sim/README.md

 - Several included preset arrangements.
 - Create your own preset arrangements.
 - Precise positioning and movement vectors obtained through built-in access to JPL’s HORIZONS system.
+- Real time zooming system to bodies to see moons, satelites, ect...
+(In progress)
 - Interactable objects with advanced data shown.
+- Camera center in the entity you click so you can look how it will look if you were in that place.
 - Internationalization.

 ## Future features

 - More included preset arrangements.

-- Real time zooming system to bodies to see moons, satelites, ect...
 - SoundTrack
 - Offline mode.